grei-ufc/pade/docs/user/new-pade-docs/behaviours-in-pade.md

 ```

 ### SequentialBehaviour class
 This is the most different class implementing behaviours in PADE.
 All behaviours in PADE are scheduled parallel, however, some times is necessary perform behaviours in a sequential mode.
-The `SequentialBehaviour` class implements sequential behaviours, by adding its sub-behaviours.
+The `SequentialBehaviour` class implements sequential behaviours, by adding sub-behaviours in it.
 The sub-behaviours are added one by one, following an order, which defines the order that the behaviours will be executed.

 Unlike others behaviours, a `SequentialBehaviour` does not require implementation of any of its action methods, simply adding this behaviour to an agent to run its sub-behaviours.
 The example bellow shows a simple implementation of this class.